-They offer on-demand hot water, last for 20 years (vs. 13 years for heaters with tank), and come with 2 distinct characteristics:
+Tankless water heaters offer on-demand hot water, last for 20 years (vs. 13 years for heaters with tank), and come with 2 distinct characteristics:

 - Incredibly high energy-efficiency.
 You only turn the heater on when you need water.
 No standby or cycling energy losses from the tank and the superb coefficient of performance (COP) results in an unbeatable energy factor (EF).
-This alone can result in saving of at least $100 per year.
+This alone can result in a saving of at least $100 per year.

 - No tank.
 Having a giant 70-gallon tank is a waste of space and looks untasteful.

 But, above all else, the best tankless water heater gives you one priceless thing: Peace of mind.